Caioflp/undergraduate-thesis/src/README.md

 ## Done

+* Remove separate plots for grid and observed points in functional sgd.
+* Move ploting to separate module.
 * Decide if we'll keep mantaining the gd model.
 * Improve `Estimates` class so that I don't have to write every operation twice for grid and observed points.